edgepointlearning/edgepointlearning.com/src/collections/blog/2023--06-14-TikTok-style-employee-training.md

 * Encourage employees to create and share their own training videos on an internal intranet, showcasing their expertise and offering tips to their colleagues.
 * Create challenges or contests on these sites that encourage employees to participate in training activities.
 * Create videos that focus on developing employees' [soft skills](/blog/hard-skills-vs-soft-skills/), such as communication, teamwork, or leadership.
-* Host live Q&A sessions with subject matter experts, allowing employees to ask questions and gain deeper insights into specific topics.

 ## How to bring TikTok-style videos into your training { .scroll-mt-8 id="section3"}